 TGraphQQ: Draws quantile-quantile plots.

-TGraph2D: Graph made of three arrays X, Y and Z with the same number of points each.
+TGraph2D: A graph made of three arrays X, Y and Z with the same number of points each.

 Creating a graph

-Use a graph constructor to create a graph object.
+- Use one of the TGraph constructor to create a graph object.

-Arrays of coordinates are defined and then graph with the
+Arrays of coordinates are defined and then the graph is created with